microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 4. Click **Grant admin consent** for these new permissions.

-## Step 6 - Link your AAD User Object ID to a FHIR Practitioner Resource ID
+## Step 6 - Link the Postman AAD Object ID to a FHIR Practitioner Resource ID

 1. Now you will be linking the `Practitioner/WDT000000003` Resource to the Postman service client's **Object ID** in AAD.
 See the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#linking-users-in-participant-roles-to-fhir-resources) for details on how this works.